 Can I use it to cool my PC?

 Someone found this article on the search term “jml chillmax air for pc cooling”.
-If they mean what I think they mean, no, there is absolutely no way you want to be blowing damp air into your PC would be dangerous, potentially expensive, and would only gain you 4ºC at best.
+No. Blowing damp air into your PC would be dangerous, potentially expensive, and would only gain you 4ºC at best.

 Can you get larger versions?

 Until August 2021, the answer in relation to the ChillMax was no. However, I saw an advert (as shouty as usual) for the InstaChill tonight.
 Unlike the ChillMax, which is the size of a small table top radio, the InstaChill is the size of a bedside cabinet.
-And you can certainly get larger evaporative coolers.
-The working principle is that the larger the surface area of water, and the greater the airflow over that water, then the greater will be the possible drop in temperature at the front end (and the more moisture being pumped out to increase the humidity).
+And you can certainly get larger evaporative coolers from other manufacturers.
+The working principle is identical, except that the larger the surface area of water, and the greater the airflow over that water, then the greater will be the possible drop in temperature at the front end (and the more moisture being pumped out to increase the humidity).
 However, cooling effectiveness is influenced greatly by the RH of the air going in.

 If the air is very dry, then a large evaporative cooler might be able to drop inlet air at 30ºC down by as much as 10ºC.
 However, if the inlet air is very humid, the temperature drop could be as little as 1ºC.
 In the UK, the realistic temperature drop you could expect on a non-humid day for a large cooler would be around 5-6ºC, but on a sticky day you’d only get about a 3ºC drop.

 Suppliers of these devices say that they need good ventilation or extraction, and I would imagine that’s so the humid air can escape.
 If you’re evaporating more water to get better cooling on larger devices, you’re also producing a lot more water vapour, so the cooling effectiveness will decrease as the humidity rises unless you vent it somehow.
 Be careful if you read any of the reviews on these things – people may have noticed cooling in already cooler conditions, but trust me – if it’s very warm and humid, you will not notice any effect.